Adaptive Gentle and Chair Yoga Teacher Training

-The Adaptive Yoga Teacher Training provides a solid foundation for Yoga instructors so that they will know how to adapt the basic Yoga asana for those students who may be limited in movement because of age, illness, disability, or injury.
-With the use of chairs, the wall, straps, bolsters, blankets, blocks, and gentle assists, you will learn how to modify traditional Yoga postures as well as create Yoga classes designed for specific populations and such conditions as Alzheimer’s, stroke, multiple sclerosis, arthritis, cancer, spinal cord injuries, obesity, and visual impairment.
-This course prepares you to adapt the traditional Yoga class so that students of any age, shape, size, ability, or disability may enjoy the Hatha Yoga experience safely and comfortably.
+The Adaptive Yoga Teacher Training provides a solid foundation for Yoga instructors so that they will know how to adapt the traditional Yoga asana for those students who may be limited in movement owing to age, illness, disability, or injury.
+Through the use of chairs, the wall, straps, bolsters, blankets, blocks, and gentle hands-on assists, the teacher will receive an overview of how to adapt and work with students who have limitations ranging from arthritis to cognitive impairment, MS, spinal cord injuries, various diseases, and age-related conditions.
+This course prepares you, the teacher, to adapt, adjust, and accommodate the traditional Yoga class so that students of any age, shape, ability, or disability may enjoy the Hatha Yoga experience safely and comfortably.

-Your study will conclude with an in-depth exploration of one, specific physical condition as well as a teaching practicum.
-You will participate in your teaching practicum through assigned readings, practice teaching with a mentor, and attending various Chair and Gentle Yoga classes.
+Your study will conclude with an in-depth exploration of a specific physical or mental condition of your choice, as well as a teaching practicum.

-Upon graduation, you can expect to guide people living with physical limitations confidently and compassionately through a Hatha Yoga experience that is both safe and satisfying.
-This program prepares you to teach Hatha Yoga in a variety of settings, including Yoga studios, assisted-living facilities, nursing homes, and hospitals.
+Upon graduation, you can expect to be able to guide people who have limitations confidently and compassionately through a Hatha Yoga experience that is both safe and satisfying.
+You will be able to teach in many settings, including Yoga studios, gyms, assisted-living facilities, nursing homes, veterans’ organizations, schools, prisons, and hospitals.

-The program is available to certified Yoga teachers (with a minimum 200 hours) of all traditions who have a minimum of six months’ experience teaching Yoga.
+The program is open to certified Yoga teachers of all traditions with a minimum 200 hours of training.

 Please be aware that, as some of the course content is delivered electronically, you must have an active e-mail account and regular access to the Internet to participate in this training.